Sanjay71013/SDH_AGE_GENDER_CNN_VGG16/README.md

-# SDH Age & Gender Detection with CNN Architectures
+# SDH Age, Gender & Ethnicity Detection with different CNN Architectures

 This repository contains the code for the Smart Digital Hackathon (2022) finalist project.
-The project features a web application that uses webcam technology and a Convolutional Neural Network (CNN) with VGG16 architecture for accurate age and gender detection.
+The project features a web application that uses webcam technology and a Convolutional Neural Network (CNN) with VGG16 architecture for accurate age, gender and ethnicity detection.

 ## Project Overview